Biological pesticides

 Innehållsförteckning:

-A biological pesticide is a biotechnical organism and can be either a biocidal product or a plant protection product.
-Biological control often includes natural enemies to the pest organisms to be controlled.
+A biological pesticide is a biotechnical organism and biological control often includes natural enemies to the pest organisms to be controlled.
 Natural enemies can be micro-organisms such as bacteria, viruses and fungi or macro-organisms such as nematodes, insects or arachnids.

 Biotechnical organisms